 - Maybe you have some available space beneath the sink of your vanity.
 You can use wire baskets, tiered acrylic containers, or even a lazy Susan to hold your makeup.

 - Instead of installing regular shelving over your toilet, invert the brackets and suddenly you have storage space for bottles, lotions, Q-tips, and other necessities.
+The DIY Playbook has several ideas for transforming your over-the-toilet area.

 From shelving to organizers, there are a number of creative solutions to combat limited bathroom space.
 By implementing some of the tips we’ve shared, your bathroom will be organized and tidy in no time!